 To perform A/B analysis, you need to specify groups of actors.
 You can accomplish this in one of a few ways:

 - You can group actors by behavior.
-You can use an actor property to create an experiment group.
+Use an actor property to create an experiment group.

 - You can include active experiment information in your groups.
 One way to do this is to specify an "Experiments" column.
 Use that column to define, per user, which experiments they're in.
 Use the experiment column for every event that is part of the experiment.
 Use consistent naming conventions to differentiate between experiments and groups.
 For example, "myexperiment_control", "myexperiment_group_A", etc. In JSON, this would be: